When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The upright riding position gives the rider great visibility and control, contributing to a safer feel on the bike.
 This really is a user-friendly bike and an excellent introduction to the world of e-MTB’s.

 The Keram uses the same excellent Bosch Active Line Plus system as the KTM and Cube, and is complemented with a 400wh (watt hour) battery.
-The battery on the Orbea is more obvious than on the other bikes.
+The battery on the Orbea is nicely integrated into the down tube.

 My only gripe is the battery pack looks a little old-fashioned, all of the other manufacturers have attempted to integrate the battery into the flow of the frame.
 Apart from that, the Orbea Keram 30 is a good solid e-bike.